archblox/archive/privkeys/README.md

 These are the private keys used in older versions of both the client and studio.

 These are only left here for archival purposes.
-Please re-patch the client and studio with a new key.
+Please re-patch the client and studio with a new key, as using these keys is very unsafe.

 ### Supported versions for each key